omniaintranet/OmniaDocsG2/pages/page-types/section-settings/index.rst

 General settings for a stepper section
 --------------------------------------------
-For a stepper section, the following can be set:
+For a stepper section, the following can be set (image will soon be replaced):

 .. image:: page-types-general-stepper-77.png